Below you can find useful information to organize your language travel to Rome.

-In most bars and coffee shops you pay a little less when consuming at the counter (al banco) comparing to sitting down on a table (al tavolo).
+In most bars and coffee shops you pay a little less when you consume your drink at the counter (al banco) as compared to sitting down on a table (al tavolo).

-At the front office you can receive a list of leisure places which offer discount to our students.
+At the front office you can receive a list of leisure places which offer discounts to our students.

 Rome is a safe city.
 Nevertheless you should take note of a few things.
-Given that Rome is a tourist attraction mind the inevitable pickpockets.
-You should always mind your bag or/and purse, especially in buses and trains.
+Given that Rome is a tourist attraction, do be mindful of inevitable pickpockets.
+You should always mind your bag and/or purse, especially on buses and trains.
 Never go out with a lot of money.
-When walking down a street hold bags on the side of you towards the wall.
+When walking down a street, hold your bags at your side and facing the wall.
 This deters bag snatchers on scooters.
 We suggest that you make a photocopy of all personal documents and your credit card.
 Keep the copies separate from the originals.